 The United States Supreme Court will likely define the term “supervisor” in the Vance case.
 The employee in Vance advocates a broad definition of “supervisor” to include all personnel overseeing the victim’s daily work assignments and performance.
 The employer advocates a much narrower definition, which only includes those with power over formal employment status, e.g. the ability to hire, fire, demote and discipline.

 How the Vance Court ultimately defines “supervisor” under federal law may be the difference between a Michigan employer winning or losing a federal discrimination case.
 Please note that Michigan’s state anti-discrimination laws differ in some respects from federal law, including whether a supervisor may be held personally liable.

 This summary was prepared by Karl Butterer, who specializes in employment and civil rights matters.
-If you have any questions, please feel free to contact Karl directly at (616)726-2212 or by email.
+If you have any questions, please feel free to contact Karl directly at (616)726-2212.